Pink Papershell

 Where To Find

-Generally statewide; most common in Gasconade, Osage, Grand, Chariton, Lamine, North Fabius and Salt rivers; uncommon where found.
+Generally statewide; most common in Gasconade, Osage, Grand, Chariton, Lamine, North Fabius, and Salt rivers.

 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
-Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish—in this species, the freshwater drum and white crappie.
+Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish — in this species, usually the freshwater drum but also sometimes the white crappie.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.

 Title